-- 23.3 The President, Chairman of the Racing Rules Committee and Chairman of the Race Officials Committee, in consultation with the Event Appointment Working Party, shall appoint the Chairman, Vice-Chairman and members of the Olympic Jury, subject to the following guidelines: - (a) all members of the Jury shall be International Judges; - (b) there shall not be more than two members from any one country; and - (c) at least one member shall be from the nation organizing the Olympic Sailing Competition and at least one member shall be from the nation organizing the subsequent Olympic Sailing Competition.
+- 23.3.1 The Board shall appoint the Chairman and Vice-Chairman of the Olympic Jury after having considered the recommendations of the Event Appointment Working Party, the Chairman of the Race Officials Committee, and the Chairman of the Racing Rules Committee.
+No recommendation from a person with a conflict of interest shall be considered. - 23.3.2 The Board shall appoint the other members of the Olympic Jury in consultation with the Chairmen of the Event Appointment Working Party, the Race Officials Committee and the Racing Rules Committee, subject to the following guidelines: - (a) Procedure for Appointment - (1) If any of the persons listed in this Regulation has a conflict of interest, the remaining persons shall make a recommendation on that appointment.
+Once decided, the conflicted person can participate in the remainder of the appointments. - (2) The Chairman and Vice-Chairman of the Olympic Jury shall be consulted for their proposals. - (a) Criteria for Appointment - (1) all members of the Jury shall be International Judges; - (2) there shall not be more than two members from any one National Authority; and - (3) at least one member shall be from the nation organizing the Olympic Sailing Competition and at least one member shall be from the nation organizing the subsequent Olympic Sailing Competition.